lijiacd985/Mmint/README.md

 <h3>Installation</h3>

 This tool was written using python.
-It can be download directly and run locally.
 Please make sure all the required packages are successfully installed and set them to the environment path.
+Then it can be downloaded and run directly.

 ![Mmint Workflow](https://user-images.githubusercontent.com/28851868/32191201-40567074-bd7e-11e7-936d-6dec209ede6f.png)